Numeraire-invariant quadratic hedging and mean--variance portfolio allocation: Introduction.

-The formulae of Theorems~\ref{T:main} and~\ref{T:explicit} are completely new and apply universally in discrete as well as continuous time.
-In formulating the undiscounted results, we highlight for the first time in the literature an important role that certain \emph{oblique projectors} play in the solution, allowing a unified treatment of the case with and without a risk-free asset.
-As an easy corollary we are able to obtain generalization of the models in Li and Ng \cite{li.ng.00} and Yao et al. \cite{yao.al.14} to asset returns driven by arbitrary square-integrable processes with independent increments (Section~\ref{S:examples}).
+The novel explicit formulae in Theorems~\ref{T:main} and~\ref{T:explicit} reveal the key role that certain \emph{oblique projectors} play in the solution to mean--variance hedging and portfolio optimization.
+They apply universally in discrete as well as continuous time and, formulated in undiscounted terms, allow for a unified treatment of the cases with and without a risk-free asset.
+As an easy corollary we are able to obtain the generalization of the models in Li and Ng \cite{li.ng.00} and Yao et al. \cite{yao.al.14} to asset returns driven by arbitrary square-integrable processes with independent increments, see Section~\ref{S:examples}.

 The remainder of the paper is organized as follows.
 In the rest of this introduction we outline the main research questions arising from numeraire change in quadratic hedging.
 After establishing notation in Section~\ref{S:notation}, Section~\ref{S:adm} introduces a symmetric definition of admissibility and studies its consequences.
 In particular, Theorem~\ref{T:main X=1} in Subsection~\ref{SS:X=1} and Corollary~\ref{C:mainhP} in Subsection~\ref{SS:hX=1} give symmetric versions of the classical optimal hedging results with constant risk-free asset before and after numeraire change, respectively.
 Section~\ref{S:main} is devoted to optimal hedging without numeraire change; here Theorems~\ref{T:main} and~\ref{T:explicit} contain the main results of the paper.
 The short Section~\ref{S:efficient frontier} summarizes known facts about efficient frontiers, paving the way for Section~\ref{S:examples} that concludes with three illustrative examples of the numeraire-invariant approach without discounting.
 Appendix~\ref{App:A} outlines the connection among affinely constrained quadratic optimization, oblique projections, and pseudoinverses; Appendix~\ref{S:proof X=1} proves the auxiliary Theorem~\ref{T:main X=1}; Appendices~\ref{S:proof main} and~\ref{App:D} contain the proof and auxiliary statements for the main Theorem~\ref{T:main}.